Enhancing multimodal cooperation via sample-level modality valuation: Introduction

-As deep learning improves by leaps and bounds, deep neural networks with the capacity to learn representation from a large amount of data have been used extensively in multi-modal learning~\cite{wang2021survey}.
-Although the deep-based methods have revealed effectiveness, recent studies have found that most existing models often have unsatisfactory multi-modal cooperation, which cannot jointly utilize all modalities well~\cite{huang2022modality,wu2022characterizing}.
-But their lack of interpretability makes it hard to observe what role each modality plays in the final prediction, and then accordingly adjust the uni-modal training.
+As deep learning improves by leaps and bounds, deep neural networks with the capacity to learn representation from a large amount of data have been used extensively in multimodal learning~\cite{wang2021survey}.
+Although the deep-based methods have revealed effectiveness, recent studies have found the imbalanced multimodal learning problem where most existing models often have unsatisfactory multimodal cooperation, which cannot jointly utilize all modalities well~\cite{huang2022modality,wu2022characterizing}.
+But deep models' lack of interpretability makes it hard to observe what role each modality plays in the final prediction, and then accordingly adjust the uni-modal training.
 Some methods have been proposed to identify and improve the training of worse learnt modality with the help of output logits or the scale of gradient~\cite{peng2022balanced,wu2022characterizing}.
-However, these empirical strategies are hard to provide fine-grained observation of cooperation among modalities at sample-level with theoretical support.
-Especially, under realistic scenarios, the modality discrepancy could vary across different samples.
-For example, Figure~\ref{fig:teaser_audio} and Figure~\ref{fig:teaser_visual} shows two audio-visual samples of \emph{motorcycling} category.
-The motorcycle in \emph{Sample 1} is hard to be observed while the wheel of motorcycle in \emph{Sample 2} is quite clear.
+These empirical strategies only consider the global modality discrepancy at dataset-level, and achieve improvement on the common curated dataset (as Kinetics Sounds dataset in Figure~\ref{fig:teaser-bias}). \emph{However, under realistic scenarios, the modality discrepancy could vary across different samples.} For example, Figure~\ref{fig:teaser_audio} and~\ref{fig:teaser_visual} show two audio-visual samples of \emph{motorcycling} category.
+The motorcycle in \emph{Sample 1} is hard to observe while the wheel of motorcycle in \emph{Sample 2} is quite clear.
 This could make audio or visual modality contribute more to the final prediction respectively for these two samples.
-This fine-grained modality discrepancy is hard to be perceived by existing methods.
-Hence, how to \emph{reasonably} observe and improve multi-modal cooperation at sample-level is still expected to be resolved.
+This fine-grained modality discrepancy is hard to perceive by existing methods.
+Hence, how to \emph{reasonably} observe and improve multimodal cooperation at sample-level is still expected to be resolved.